opulo-inc/ohai/docs/feeder8/indexing-wheel/index.md

 # Drive Wheel Assembly
-This section will guide the reader on how to prepare and glue the shaft-collar-asm (ASM-0061-00) onto drive-wheel (PCB-0009-05) to create drive-wheel-asm (ASM-0060-00).
+This section will guide the reader on how to prepare and glue the `shaft-collar-asm` onto `drive-wheel` to create `drive-wheel-asm`.

 ## Prepare shaft-collar-asm